Imposing sanctions against Russia and Belarus

 State of play regarding sanctions against Russia and Belarus

-Since 24 February 2022 and Russia started an unjustified war of aggression against Ukraine, the European Union has imposed ten packages of sanctions on Russia, in coordination with its international partners.
+Since 24 February 2022, when Russia started an unjustified war of aggression against Ukraine, the European Union has imposed 13 packages of sanctions on Russia, in coordination with its international partners.
 Specific sanctions have also been imposed on Belarus because of its growing involvement in the war.
+This is a long-term engagement: on 24 February 2024, the European Union adopted another sanctions package.

 These sanctions are already having and will continue to have a significant impact on the Russian economy, undermining the country’s continued war effort.